dwilding/frogtab/local/README.md

   frogtab --version    Display the version of Frogtab Local that is installed

 Environment variables:
-  FROGTAB_CONFIG_FILE  If set, specifies where Frogtab Local stores config and
+  FROGTAB_CONFIG_FILE  If set, specifies where Frogtab Local stores settings
-                       internal state.
+                       and internal state.
 If not set, Frogtab Local uses Frogtab_config.json in the working directory.
-  FROGTAB_EXPOSE=1     If set when Frogtab Local starts, Frogtab Local runs on
-                       all network interfaces.
-This can be useful if you have installed Frogtab Local in a virtual machine.
   NO_COLOR=1           If set, 'frogtab' doesn't display any colored text.
 ```